SeanGRev/TuitionSystem/README.md

 This should take you to a page like this:
 ![image](https://user-images.githubusercontent.com/85519524/127676489-ebcf3aa6-095c-4842-8d36-27963f5cd7e1.png)

-To enter a date scroll down to the Create a New Event form below.
+To enter an event scroll down to the Create a New Event form below.
 Fill out the data.
 Just remember that the first date is the start date of the event and the second date is the end date.

 ![image](https://user-images.githubusercontent.com/85519524/127676732-353862cd-ff3e-4e44-8290-c8c0840d4603.png)